 Gretchen has contributed to several academic publications, including “Omega-3 fatty acid supply in pregnancy for risk reduction of preterm and early preterm birth”.
 She authored “Medical Nutrition Therapy for Psychiatric Conditions” in the 13th edition of Krause’s Food and Nutrition Care Process.
 She has also written two books on omega-3 fats to further understanding and improve public health.

-Gretchen received her Master of Science in Nutrition Science from San Jose State University, her Registered Dietitian (RDN) granted by the Commission on Dietetic Registration, Bachelor of Science & Arts in Nutrition and Dietetics from Oregon State University.
+Gretchen earned her Masters of Science in Nutrition Science at San Jose State University and completed her research thesis on magnesium and bone mineral acquisition at Stanford University Medical School.
+Her Bachelor of Science & Arts degrees in Nutrition and Dietetics are from Oregon State University.

 Gretchen is currently a science and health communications consultant for ICF, a strategic consultant and communications company.
 She is passionate about improving public health in the US and around the globe.